-The LGBTQ Center is committed to fostering a safe, equitable, and inclusive experience for all.
-This resource provides support and advocacy to lesbian, gay, bisexual, transgender, queer, and questioning students, faculty, and staff, and education to the entire campus community about issues of gender identity and sexual orientation.
+The LGBTQ Center is committed to fostering a safe, equitable and inclusive experience for all.
+This resource provides support and advocacy to lesbian, gay, bisexual, transgender, queer and questioning students, faculty and staff.
+It also provides education to the entire campus community about issues of gender identity and sexual orientation.
 The LGBTQ Center holds office hours throughout the week; you can make an individual appointment.
-Come by Benson University Center, Suite 218, for more information.
+If you are an incoming student with questions or concerns about housing, resources, or any other aspect of the student experience, please contact Dr. Angela Mazaris, LGBTQ Center Director, at email@example.com.
+Come by Benson University Center 218 for more information.

-The Office of Personal and Career Development is here to help you navigate the college-to-career process and get started on the right track from your first days on campus.
-Many resources are available, including career counseling, self-assessment tools, workshops, online resources, opportunities to meet and interview with all types of employers, and much more.
+The Office of Personal and Career Development (OPCD) is here to help you navigate the college-to-career process and get started on the right track from your first days on campus.
+Many resources are available, including career coaching, self-assessment tools, workshops, online resources, opportunities to meet and interview with all types of employers and much more.
 In conjunction with the Department of Counseling, the OPCD offers Career Courses where you can learn what you need to know about the entire career exploration process.
-Numerous programs and resources are also available to help you learn about mentoring, leadership, professional development and innovation, creativity, and entrepreneurship.
-Check out our website or state-of-the art office in Reynolda Hall, Suite 230, Monday through Friday 8:30 a.m. to 5:00 p.m., to find out more and get a review of your resume, cover letters, and LinkedIn profile.
+Numerous programs and resources are also available to help you learn about mentoring, leadership, professional development and innovation, creativity and entrepreneurship.
+Check out our website, or visit our state-of-the art office in Reynolda Hall 230, Monday through Friday, 8:30 a.m. to 5 p.m., to find out more and to get a review of your resume, cover letters and LinkedIn profile.
 It’s never too early to start!